-Yes, getting data out of PDF documents really can be this easy
+Getting data out of PDF documents really is this easy

-Of course, being a Java library, PDFTextStream may be used by any JVM language that supports interoperability with Java APIs, including Clojure, Scala, Groovy, JRuby, Jython, and so on.
+Of course, being a Java library, PDFxStream may be used by any JVM language that supports interoperability with Java APIs, including Clojure, Scala, Groovy, JRuby, Jython, and so on.

-PDFTextStream for .NET is produced by translating the standard PDFTextStream for Java binary into a pure managed .NET 2.0 assembly.
-This translation process is complete, and does not entail any side effects that impair the functionality, robustness, API's, or performance of PDFTextStream for .NET.
+PDFxStream for .NET is produced by translating the standard PDFxStream for Java binary into a pure managed .NET 2.0 assembly.
+This translation process is complete, and does not entail any side effects that impair its functionality, robustness, API's, or performance.

-All of the concurrency and parallelism guarantees provided by PDFTextStream for Java apply to its .NET cousin.
+All of the concurrency and parallelism guarantees provided by PDFxStream for Java apply to its .NET cousin.

 PDFTextStream is the fastest component available for extracting text and metadata from PDF documents, period.

-PDFTextStream has two main goals when it extracts the text content of a PDF document: do it accurately, and do it fast.
+PDFTextStream has two main goals when it extracts data from a PDF document: do it accurately, and do it fast.

 Which of those two attributes is more important to your application is something only you can decide.
 However, in many environments, text extraction performance isn't just a nice-to-have: it's critical to your project's success.
 That's why we're glad to be able to make such a bold claim without reservation, and we have the numbers to back it up.